Skip to main content

 We will continue to ensure that Part IV standards meet the needs of this sector.

-Our expert Group will also continue to support us in identifying future areas of focus to enhance the relevance of accounting by pension plans.
+Our expert Committee will also continue to support us in identifying future areas of focus to enhance the relevance of accounting by pension plans.

 Our objectives